mihaigalos/musage/README.md

 You might also like [`dusage`](https://github.com/mihaigalos/dusage).

-Both can be i.e. automatically executed upon login via `ssh` do a remote machine by invoking them in the remote's `.bashrc` or `.zshrc`.
+Both can be i.e. automatically executed upon login via `ssh` to a remote machine by invoking them in the remote's `.bashrc` or `.zshrc`.

 ### Features